Do I Need Public Liability Insurance for an Event?

-Getting the right Public Liability Insurance for events can be difficult when there is insurance jargon everywhere you turn.
-Ensuring you’ve got the cover you need whilst also planning the event at the same time can be stressful and overwhelming at times.
+Getting the right public liability insurance for an event can be difficult – there is so much insurance jargon everywhere you turn and the legalities upon hosting an event are often unclear.
+Ensuring you’ve got the cover you need whilst also planning the event at the same time can be stressful and overwhelming.

 So what does this mean?
-Well, a third party (member of the public) may take legal action if they are injured or experience damage to their property because of your business, event or service.
-Public Liability Insurance will cover the legal expenses and claims that occur.
+Well, a member of the public (or another third party) may take legal action if they are injured or experience damage to their property because of your business, event or service.

 What is Public Liability?